NULabNortheastern/digitalassignmentshowcase/intro_r/economics_of_financial_crisis-fall2021-tavman/README.md

 # Best Practices for Data Cleaning and Visualization Using R, RStudio, and ggplot

-Introduction to R
+Introduction to ggplot2 in R
-- Basics of R
+- Basics of Data Visualization in R using ggplot2
-- Answering research questions about data
+- Understanding ggplot functions in R
-- Statisical Summaries
+- Practicing Data Visualization
-- Visualizations
+- Making design choices for data visualizations

 ## Individual Class Info
 NCHEC663: Economics of Financial Crisis